-If you being hit by a bus or abducted by aliens would dramatically change your agency’s monthly AGI, then congratulations — you just created company so you could be a day laborer.
+If you were hit by a bus or abducted by aliens, ideally your agency would carry on.
+If your absence would dramatically change your agency’s monthly AGI, then congratulations — you just created company so you could be a day laborer.
 You simply traded one job/boss for another job/boss.

 And I’m betting your current boss makes you work worse hours for worse pay.
 What a jerk, right?

 Actually you’re right.
-You shouldn’t tolerate that life any more.
+You shouldn’t tolerate that life anymore.
 Not only is it a lousy job for lousy pay but you can’t grow your business because you’re the bottleneck.
 The sticking point.
-The black hole where ideas/innovation goes to die because you don’t really have the time to think them through or execute on them.
+The black hole where ideas and innovation go to die because you don’t have the time to think them through or execute them.

 So what should you be doing with your time?
 Here’s how a strong agency owner should be spending his/her time (roughly) every week.
 This is your agency owner’s job description.
-Granted this is ideal….but it gives you something to shoot for when structuring your ad agency.
+Granted this is ideal and no one lives this 100%…but it gives you something to shoot for when structuring your ad agency.

 50% of an advertising agency owner’s time should be spent on new business: I know…you hate me already.
 But it’s the truth.
 No one sells your agency like you do.
-Now granted, right now you’er selling yourself and your team so we need to shift that to selling the team.
+Now granted, right now you’re selling yourself and your team so we need to shift that to selling the team.
 But even given that — this is a role you were born to play.
 You don’t have to be pushy or even sell.
 Instead you should be educating, connecting and helping.
-When you help a business owner/marketing leader — you will almost always see business out of it.
+When you help a business owner/marketing leader — you will almost always see new business from it.

 15% of an advertising agency owner’ time should be spent on the business: This is you looking at forecasts and crunching the numbers.
 This is you leading your leadership team in hitting the quarterly objectives.
 This is you meeting with the bankers and other professional advisors you employ.
 This is you — running your company but at a higher level.
 You have (or should have) critical people in place who have specialty expertise (like a CFO) that you rely on to make the big decisions quickly and decisively.
 Growing agencies do not wallow in decision making…they move forward and adjust as they go.
 Which requires a nimble and attentive leader at the helm.

-10% of an advertising agency owner’s time should be spent on visioning the future of the agency: This is you putting together a 1, 3 and 5 year vision for your shop and then breaking that down into SMART goals at key milestones.
+10% of an advertising agency owner’s time should be spent on visioning the future of the agency: This is you putting together a one, three, and five year vision for your shop and then breaking that down into SMART goals at key milestones.
 This is you investing the time to share your vision on regular basis with everyone in your shop and get them fired up]

 I can feel you shaking your head.
 Sounds too good to be true, doesn’t it?
 And for most owners, it is definitely more aspirational than it’s accurately descriptive.
 But it gives you something to shoot for.
 And even if you’re only 60% of the way there, imagine how much more productive and focused you would be.